Sean Hannity Said He Had Evidence That Would Rock Washington’s Foundations: This Is What Happened Next

 However, after a bit of futile wrangling, the judge ordered the name revealed and Sean Hannity, a Fox News personality and ardent Trump supporter, was outed in open court.

-According to Hannity, Cohen has never represented him in any legal matter but did acknowledge he had received informal legal advice concerning real estate and that he assumed the conversations between them Cohen were privileged.
+According to Hannity, Cohen has never represented him in any legal matter but did acknowledge he had received informal legal advice concerning real estate and that he assumed that conversations between them was privileged.
 Hannity also made the curious statements that he had never retained Cohen “in the traditional sense” and that his questions were “exclusively almost” about real estate.

 Despite Hannity’s efforts to distance himself from Cohen, a CNN report raised questions about the true nature of Hannity’s dealings with Cohen, asking why Cohen’s attorneys named Hannity as a client if he is not.